observablehq/plot/README.md

 <!-- jsdoc valueof -->

-#### Plot.valueof(*data*, *value*, *arrayType*)
+#### Plot.valueof(*data*, *value*, *type*)

-Given an iterable *data* and some *value* accessor, returns an array (a column) of the specified *arrayType* with the corresponding value of each element of the data.
+Given an iterable *data* and some *value* accessor, returns an array (a column) of the specified *type* with the corresponding value of each element of the data.
 The *value* accessor may be one of the following types:

 * a string - corresponding to the field accessor (`d => d[value]`)
-* an accessor function - called as *arrayType*.from(*data*, *value*)
+* an accessor function - called as *type*.from(*data*, *value*)
 * a number, Date, or boolean — resulting in an array uniformly filled with the *value*
 * an object with a transform method — called as *value*.transform(*data*)
 * an array of values - returning the same
 * null or undefined - returning the same

-If *arrayType* is specified, it must be Array or a similar class that implements the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) interface such as a typed array.
+If *type* is specified, it must be Array or a similar class that implements the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) interface such as a typed array.
 When *type* is Array or a typed array class, the return value of valueof will be an instance of the same (or null or undefined).
 If *type* is not specified, valueof may return either an array or a typed array (or null or undefined).

 Plot.valueof is not guaranteed to return a new array.
-When a transform method is used, or when the given *value* is an array that is compatible with the requested *arrayType*, the array may be returned as-is without making a copy.
+When a transform method is used, or when the given *value* is an array that is compatible with the requested *type*, the array may be returned as-is without making a copy.

 <!-- jsdoc transform -->